35K

 The helicopter tour from Pheriche to the Everest Base Camp for a flyover tour can carry only three people at a time.
 They tend to make lightweight flights above 5,000m for safe ascent.

 As such, the helicopters opt for a shuttle system.
 Up to three passengers get on the flight at a time for the flyover.
-The remaining two passengers will have another flyover trip using the same helicopter.
+The remaining two passengers will go for another flyover trip.
+But they will be using the same helicopter.

-While waiting for your turn in the shuttle, you can take time to relax and enjoy the surroundings.
+Take time to relax and enjoy the surroundings while waiting for your turn in the shuttle.
 Use this window to take photos of the beautiful Pheriche area and also acclimatize briefly before flying higher.
 Or maybe you can opt for a light snack or tea in the nearby lodges or tea houses.

 Phase 3: Flyover Trip from Pheriche and Back